 Pizza

 Author’s tip: HelloFresh is a family-friendly meal delivery service that delivers nationwide and could even deliver to your holiday home.
 But if you're traveling outside of the US and need inspiration for speedy meals, check out its online Cookbook.
-I found many recipes, including quesadillas, pasta dishes, and flatbreads you can serve in 15 to 30 minutes.
+Many recipes, including quesadillas, pasta dishes, and flatbreads you can serve in 15 to 30 minutes.

 If you’re traveling internationally, plan to eat local food to expand your culinary horizons and try something new.
 If you're visiting Greece, for example, choose local tavernas and restaurants instead of fast food chains like McDonald's.
 Global cuisines tend to be “Americanized” when cooked at home, so you may find that Greek food is different in Greece itself.
 The same can be said for other cuisines, such as Japanese or Indian.